Understanding Gross Vehicle Weight Rating

 Now what?

-Let's take a closer look at some of these numbers and their relationships to help us understand what they mean for modifying and loading the truck for off-roading.
+With this info in-hand, let's take a closer look at some of these numbers and their relationships to help us understand what they mean for modifying and loading up the truck for off-roading.

 If you aren't planning on pulling a trailer, how much extra weight can you add to the 2023 Tacoma?
 You know the truck's curb weight, or unloaded weight, is 4445lbs, and you know the GVWR is 5600lbs.
 That's the maximum weight the truck was built to handle.
 The payload limit – the amount of extra stuff you can carry – is the difference between these two.